 If you’re using split tunneling as a means to stream or unblock content while maintaining the highest available speeds for the rest of your internet activity, you have nothing to worry about.

-Best VPN with Split Tunneling in 2022
+Best Split Tunneling VPN in 2024

 Since split tunneling is not a feature that is offered with most commercial services, it’s worth pointing out which services do it best.

-Also Note: As far as I know, there are no iOS-based VPN apps that offer split tunneling right now.
+Also Note: As far as I know, there are no iOS-based apps that offer VPN split tunneling right now.
 This is a system feature that hasn’t been opened up by Apple that you can get on Android.

-SurfShark – Best for Windows & Android
+SurfShark – Best Split Tunnel for Windows & Android

-Split tunneling can be a clunky feature, but Surfshark does the best job I’ve seen making it easy to understand and even easier to implement.
+VPN split tunneling can be a clunky feature, but Surfshark does the best job I’ve seen making it easy to understand and even easier to implement.

 As I’ve already noted in my comprehensive Surfshark VPN review, not only is the VPN bypass feature quickly accessible in the app, it’s also easy to implement either by app or by URL.